MarlinFirmware/Marlin/Marlin/example_configurations/Prusa/MK3/README.md

 Build the firmware and upload to your EINSY board.

+*IMPORTANT* After uploading the firmware to your EINSY board, you should immediately clear the EEPROM using the printer menus or the M502 followed by the M500 commands.
+It is important to do this when coming from the Prusa firmware, because the layout of the EEPROM storage is different for Prusa, and this can create some strange, potentially even damaging behavior.

 ## Summary of Changes

 This section contains a description of each change to the Marlin configuration files, Configuration.h and Configuration_adv.h.
 The intent is to provide a reference to allow multiple developers to work on the project with a quick ramp-up on what changes were needed.

+### Feature Changes

+#### PINDA Probe

+* Reading of the PINDA thermistor was added to thermalManager (thermistor.h, thermistor.cpp)
+* A new g-code command M199 (M860 was taken already) was added (Marlin_main.cpp) to allow waiting for the PINDA to cool down or heat up
+* M199 supports a timeout value
+* M199 supports (optional) explicit control over whether cool-down or warm-up is desired
+* LCD status display of PINDA temperature and target during M199 warm-up or cool-down
+* M199 serial output includes full temperature output ala M105.
+This means that Octoprint will continue to update it's temperature graph during PINDA waiting
+* PINDA temperature, which is notoriously noisy, is now filtered via a running average.
+This provides more predictable and consistent behavior, as well as making it easier to track progress in the serial console and LCD.

+* [Coming Soon] Support for PINDA temperature compensation

 ### Configuration.h